502 Second Street, Fillmore, CA 93015

 There is also a special black and white photograph of a raccoon: “Frosty the Raccoon” was caught trying to get inside the library.
 This continues to be a great story to share with children on their first visit to Fillmore Llibrary!

 Fillmore Library has on-going art work displayed by local artists who are members of the Artists Guild of Fillmore.
+See: Artists Guild of Fillmore Hangs New Paintings in Fillmore Library from May 2013.
 Additionally, there are four local citrus labels in frames above the Arundell Local History Collection.

 Behind the circulation desk are three large black and white photographs of the Fillmore State Bank, William Shiells and “Traffic Jam” Central Avenue 1915.
 There is an artist’s rendition of the Fillmore branch in colored pencil dated: June 3, 1990.